-Following a busy start to 2021, Helen shares her analysis on the end to Brexit uncertainty, her predictions for a record year and why client needs continue to evolve…
+Following a busy start to 2021, the team shares their analysis on the end to Brexit uncertainty, their predictions for a record year and why client needs continue to evolve…

 What is your analysis on the M&A industry in the first half of 2021?

 Busy!
 There is positivity fuelled by the vaccine roll-out and an end to Brexit uncertainty.
 M&A activity has been busier in 2021 than we have seen in a long time, in certain sectors more than others, for obvious reasons.
 We have seen activity in sectors, such as commercial property, which may seem surprising.
 There have also been several e-commerce acquisitions, and tech generally is strong as well as companies linked to pharma.

 What impact has Covid had on the industry?